Mikhail Bakunin: Revolutionary societies

-Towards the end of his life, beginning in 1864 in Italy with the International Brotherhood, Bakunin attempted to unite his international network under secret revolutionary societies, a concept at odds with his professed caution against the autocratic tendencies of the revolutionary elite.
+Towards the end of his life, beginning in 1864 in Italy with the International Brotherhood, Bakunin attempted to unite his international network under secret revolutionary societies.
 Composed of Bakunin's circle, these informal groups existed mainly on paper and thus did not participate in revolutionary action or bridge revolutionary theory to practice like Bakunin intended.
 The groups operated with significant autonomy, having diverged from Bakunin on multiple controversial issues.
 Despite being cast at the Hague Congress as under Bakunin's stern authority, they were organized by personal relationships rather than the vertical hierarchies and membership ranks found in Bakunin's notes.
 His written programs played a larger role in his politics than these draft secret societies.

+Bakunin promoted the idea of an "invisible dictatorship" also called "collective dictatorship", an international group of revolutionaries in each country, with no official power, with no reward for its members, with no official organisation.
+As Bakunin put it: "This sort of dictatorship is not in the least contrary to the free development and the self-development of the people, nor its organisation from the bottom upward... for it influences the people exclusively through the natural, personal influence of its members, who have not the slightest power...This secret dictatorship would in the first place, and at the present time, carry out a broadly based popular propaganda... and by the power of this propaganda and also by organisation among the people themselves join together separate popular forces into a mighty strength capable of demolishing the State.”

-The idea of the "invisible dictatorship" was central to Bakunin's politics.
-In combination with Bakunin's opposition to parliamentary politics, historian Peter Marshall wrote that such a secret party—its existence unknown and its policies beholden to none—had the potential for greater tyranny than a Blanquist or Marxist party and was hard to envision as presaging an open, democratic society.
+Historian Peter Marshall wrote that "invisible dictatorship"—unknown and its policies beholden to none—had the potential for greater tyranny than a Blanquist or Marxist party and was hard to envision as presaging an open, democratic society.

+Anarchist writer and researcher Iain McKay argues against the accusation which has been made previously by marxists that the "invisible" or "collective dictatorship" of Bakunin was about creating a secret government, and was actually just a term for an international network of revolutionaries spreading anarchist propaganda and inciting workers to revolt against capitalism and the state, writing: